ITensor/website/docs/cppv3/book/index.md

     println(i);
     //prints: (3|id=587|"Link,index i")

-The output shows the size and tags of i.
+The output shows the dimension, id, and tags of i.
-The printout also contains part of the ID number of the Index.
 The ID numbers are random 64 bit integers which vary each time you construct a new index (even if it has the same dimension and tags each time).
+For reasons of space and readability, only a portion of the ID is shown.

 The prime level is displayed at the end: